evtan/evtan.github.io/source/blog/2023-06-02-contemplating-the-infinite-under-finite-conditions.html.md

 ---
-title: Contemplating the infinite under finite conditions
+title: Contemplating the Infinite under Finite conditions
 date:  2 Jun 2023
 tags:
 subtitle: How did humans develop the concept of the infinite, if we are only surrounded by finite phenomenon?